 - 4 tablespoons butter

-- Place potatoes, cauliflower, chicken broth, and salt to taste in a large pot, with the rosemary sprig on top.
+- Place cut potatoes (2 lbs.), cauliflower (4 cups) , chicken broth (2 cups), and plenty of kosher salt to taste in a large pot, with the rosemary sprig placed on top.

 - Bring to a boil, cover, and simmer for 20 minutes (or until potatoes are fork-tender).

 - Remove from heat and remove and discard rosemary sprig.

 - Drain potatoes and cauliflower and return to pot.

 - Add the butter (4 tablespoons) and use a potato masher to mash the vegetables with the butter until butter is fully melted.